 REI Trail 25 - I could not find my hydration bladder so I was thankful that the Trail 25 had mesh side pockets for my bike water bottle.
 I never had to stop hiking.
 I could just reach to the side and grab the bottle.
 Also, the little ice axe loop came in handy for attaching the dog leash to the pack to pull the mountain board (see video).
 And the front pocket was the perfect size and convenience for the video camera.

-Marmot Helium 2 - When I left the house, it looked like it might rain.
+Outdoor Research Helium II - When I left the house, it looked like it might rain.
 So I brought the Helium 2 just in case.
 I never ended up using it, but at only six ounces and a really small compressed size, it was cheap insurance.